modes-cemi/dimControl/docs/reference/getview3d.md

-# Obtener la vista 3D actual
+# Get the Current 3D View

-Recupera los parámetros actuales de la vista 3D del dispositivo activo de rgl.
+Retrieves the current 3D view parameters from the active `rgl` device.

 ## Usage